Introduction to Plenny Shake Active v3.1

 20%* |

-** Reference intake for an average adult (8400 kJ/2000 kcal)
+** Reference intake of an average adult (8400 kJ/2000 kcal)

-Last but not least; Choline, probiotics and algae
+Last but not least: Choline, probiotics, and algae

 Plenny Shake Active v3.1 contains freeze-dried microalgae: Tetraselmis chuii .
 This algae has a high amount of the antioxidant “superoxide dismutase” (SOD).
-Our body naturally produces this antioxidant, but as we age, we produce less of it and the amount decreases.
-SOD is the first antioxidant in the line of defense against ROS – reactive oxygen species.
+Our body naturally produces this antioxidant, but as we age, we produce less and the amount decreases.
+SOD is the first antioxidant in the line of defense against ROS: reactive oxygen species.
 These can damage proteins, lipids, and genetic material [4].
 When there are too many ROS and too few antioxidants to combat them, the antioxidant defense system is overwhelmed and the body will experience oxidative stress [18].

 Sources